A Guide to Stolen Caravans and the Importance of CRiS Checks

 Tampering with the CRIS number

 The CRiS number display is one of the most obvious signs of a stolen caravan.
-All caravans built since 1992 to the UK NCC specifications (and a number of imports that have more recently been built to such a specification) will have the CRiS number displayed on at least seven of the windows.
-This number should also be stamped in a variety of places into the chassis.
+It is displayed on at least seven of the windows, as well as stamped into the chassis.

-Thieves know that this identifies the caravan so they will attempt to alter the number, or in some case remove it altogether.
-Look out for any damage where this number should be.
+Thieves know that this identifies the caravan, so look out for any damage where this number should be.

 Damage to the towing hitch